aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 image: /auth-header.png
 ---

 ## About the project

 Welcome to the Express Authentication tutorial!
 In this project, you will learn how to build a complete full-stack contact management application with secure user authentication.

 ![Authentication Demo](/auth-demo.gif)

+**Prerequisites**:

+- Basic understanding of how the web works, APIs, sending and receiving requests
+- Basic coding skills in JS.
+React skills is preferrable

 **What you will learn:**